User319183/Chat-Protect/configure.rst

 Embeds
 ========
 When doing `/embeds` you will get an option called `set`.
 Then after pressing the command you will get `enabled` and `disabled`.
 If you want the censor message to show when a member says a blacklisted word this will show them the message.
 If you don't, you can set this to `disabled`.
-By default, the censor message will show.
+By default, the censor message will not show.
 No matter the setting, +1 will be added to the user's amount of strikes.

 .. image:: https://github.com/User319183/Chat-Protect/blob/main/assets/embeds.png
   :width: 400